Multitasking Test: How to Test Multitasking skills

 It is helpful to know exactly the type of tasks that the employee will need to juggle.
 Is it a role that involves communicating directly with customers whilst solving problems?
 Or is it a mix of digital and physical tasks?
 Do they need to be able to avoid or manage distractions?

-The most accurate assessments are contextual. i.e. set within a real-life setting.
-It matters what tasks someone will be doing so measuring the exact skills and behaviour is always the best approach.
-Knowing the job role thoroughly will help to design the most effective multitasking assessment
+The most accurate assessments are contextual, meaning they’re set within a real-life setting.
+It matters what tasks someone will do, so measuring the exact skills and behaviour is always the best approach.
+Knowing the job role thoroughly, preferably through an in-depth job analysis, will help to design the most effective multitasking assessment.

 2. Know where in the hiring process to use your test

-When in the recruitment process will candidates be tested?
-At the start, or mid-way through?
+When will candidates be tested in the recruitment process?
+At the start or midway through?
 Knowing this may determine what type of test you want to create and the medium of delivering it.
-Multi-tasking tests can be delivered online through a work simulation or realistic job assessment at the top of the hiring funnel, other times it’s best to assess it in person via a role-play exercise after an initial screening.
+Multi-tasking tests can be delivered online through a work simulation or realistic job assessment at the top of the hiring funnel; other times, it’s best to assess them in person via a role-play exercise after an initial screening.

 2. Determine a job-relevant style of test

-Tests should be tailored to the actual responsibilities of the role.
-First, identify what types of multi-tasking shows up in the context of the role.
-Is it simultaneous communication and data entry, or perhaps it’s visual identification, attention to detail, and customer service?
+Tests should be tailored to the role’s actual responsibilities.
+First, identify what types of multitasking appear in the role’s context.
+Is it simultaneous communication and data entry, or perhaps visual identification, attention to detail, and customer service

 Multitasking test